xplosionmind/tommi.space/content/jam/public/Installing Nextcloud.md

 description: This is a reference for installing Nextcloud with from scratch with PHP, MariaDB, and Apache on an Ubuntu server, without using any containers.
 Please note that **this guide is outdated**, and it is still published for archival purposes.
 ---
 {{ description }}

 <div class='blue box'>

-	<p>Please refer to my <a href='Self-hosting%20logs.md' class=internal-link>self-hosting logs</a> for more context, and links to the updated practices I am following now.</p>
+Please refer to my [Self-hosting logs](self-hosting%20logs.md) for more context, and links to the updated practices I am following now.

 </div>

 ## Resources